 Robot operations provide functions for recognizing user actions, sending messages from users, accessing APIs, adjusting robot speeds to avoid obstacles, and collecting and aggregating information obtained from robots.
-For robot operations, we consider three service scenarios depending on user requests, devices, and real-world environments.
-First scenario is the selection of command interfaces based on the users' devices, which includes either or all of gamepads, gestures, and gaze.
+For robot operations, we consider three functions depending on user requests, devices, and real-world environments.
+First function is command interfaces based on the users' devices, which includes either separately or in combination of gamepads, gestures, and gaze.
 Users select how to operate remote devices depending on the users' device type and its specification.
 In the future, as new command interfaces or devices are developed, new functions to use the new devices are developed and provided to users.
-Second scenario is the selection of a remote device to operate.
+Second function is the selection of a remote device to operate.
 Users select the remote devices e.g. robots and drones to operate based on the remote environment or users' requests.
 The APIs used in the service are switched accordingly.
 When new remote devices are developed, users can use the new remote devices.
-Third scenario is adapting to changes in the real environment in which the robot is located.
+Third function is related to adapting changes in the real environment in which the robot is located.
 For example, when the robot is located in a crowded area, it moves slower, and when it is in a large area, it moves faster.
-To realize the service scenarios, our service provides functions for command interface, object device control, and adjustment of robot speed.
-Table 2 summarizes variation of service on different user requests/real-world environments for requests for robot operations.
+Table 2 summarizes the functions for robot operation variation of service on different user requests/real-world environments for requests for robot operations.